 The HM241 camera’s motion detector will trigger almost any action within about 30 meters.
 This can help save storage space that could be wasted by not recording.

 In addition, it is necessary to enable phone notifications, which we will discuss later.
-In fact, you can install up to four additional cameras, bringing your system to a total of eight.
+Finally, you can install up to four additional cameras, bringing your system to a total of eight.

 I recommend using wired Ethernet as often as possible and using Wi-Fi only for those in your home that are not connected to Ethernet.
 Another interesting feature is that the cameras can create a mesh network to increase the wireless range.